ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 #.
 Install `Pycharm Professional Version <https://www.jetbrains.com/pycharm/>`_
 #.
 Open pycharm with your cloned Ivy repository.
 Add the remote python interpreter by:

    a.
+Go to the settings -> Build, Execution, Deployment -> Docker.
+CLick the "+" on top left and it should add a docker connection.
+   b.
 Going to settings -> project -> Python Interpreter
-   b.
+   c.
 Clicking add interpreter (currently by clicking the ⚙ icon by the right side) which should open a new window.
-   c.
-Choosing Docker from the left panel.
+   d.
+Choosing "Docker" from the left panel.
 Type python3 (with the number) in python interpreter path and press ok.

 Once these steps are finished, your interpreter should be set up correctly!
 If Docker's latest version causes error,